paketo-buildpacks/source-removal/README.md

 # Source Removal Cloud Native Buildpack

-This buildpack is meant to be used at the end of the buildpack order definition and will delete files in the application directory.
+This buildpack is meant to be used at the end of the buildpack order definition and will delete files in the application directory if either `$BP_INCLUDE_FILES` or `$BP_EXCLUDE_FILES`.

 ## Buildpack Configuration

-This buildpack will always pass detection will delete all files that are in your application directory.There are two ways to control what files are deleted by this buildpack.
+This buildpack will always pass detection will not delete any files that are in your application directory.There are two ways to control what files are deleted by this buildpack.